mpdn/sqlite-digest/README.md

 SQLite-digest provides three functions for computing hashes in sqlite: `digest`, `sha1` and `md5`.

 The `digest` function takes a OpenSSL digest name as the first argument and one or more values to digest.
-You can see *some* of the available digest names by installing the OpenSSL command line tool and executing `openssl list-message-digest-commands`. `sha1` and `md5` are identical to calling the `digest` function with respectively "sha1" and "md5" as the first argument.
+You can see *some* of the available digest names by installing the OpenSSL command line tool and executing `openssl list -digest-algorithms`.
+For OpenSSL 1.1.0f it is `BLAKE2b512`, `BLAKE2s256`, `MD4`, `MD5`, `MD5-SHA1`, `RIPEMD160`, `RSA-SHA1`, `SHA1`, `SHA224`, `SHA256`, `SHA384`, `SHA512`, `whirlpool`.

+Functions named `sha1` and `md5` are identical to calling the `digest` function with respectively "sha1" and "md5" as the first argument.
+See examples below.

-The returned digest is always a blob, so it might be neccesary to use the `hex` function to get the string representation.
-Bear in mind that the `hex` function returns hexdecimal in upper case, whereas most hashes are represented with lower case hexdecimal.
+The returned digest is always a blob, so it might be necessary to use the `hex` function to get the string representation.
+Bear in mind that the `hex` function returns hexadecimal in upper case, whereas most hashes are represented with lower case hexadecimal.

 All functions are variadic (i.e. they can take any number of arguments).
 If called with more than one argument, the digest will be calculated as if their binary values were concatenated.